pliang64/fatools/README.md

 </details>

-To explore the different tools under a specific command in the terminal simply type `python fatools.py command` and a list of all the tools available under that command will be displayed.
+To explore the different tools under a specific command in the terminal simply type `python fatools command` and a list of all the tools available under that command will be displayed.

 Make fatools available from any directory
 ------
 #### Linux
-1. Open the terminal and navigate to where you have downloaded fatools.py
+1. Open the terminal and navigate to where you have downloaded fatools
 2. Find where python2 is installed in your system `which python`.
 Usually you would get something like /usr/bin/python
-3. Copy this output to the beggining of fatools.py as `#!/usr/bin/python`.
+3. Copy this output to the beggining of fatools as `#!/usr/bin/python`.
-4. Run the following command to make the script executable `chmod +x fatools.py`
+4. Run the following command to make the script executable `chmod +x fatools`
-5. Add fatools.py to your bin directory
+5. Add fatools to your bin directory
-6. You should be able to run fatools.py from anywhere!
+6. You should be able to run fatools from anywhere!

 #### Windows
 1. Type 'control panel' in the Windows search bar
-2. Go to System > Advanced System settings > Environment variables
+2. Go to System and Security > System > Advanced System settings > Environment variables
 3. Under system variables, select 'Path' and click 'Edit' and then 'New'
-4. If you don't want to type the .py extension every time, then add .PY in your PATHEXT system variable, which is also found under system variables.
-5. Add the path of where you have fatools.py located and click OK
+4. Add the path of where you have fatools located and click OK
-6. You should be able to run fatools.py from anywhere!
+5. You should be able to run fatools from anywhere!